Does work seem easy compared to raising your child? Discover why being a parent is often harder than your day job across many careers.

 6. You get no training

-Nothing can prepare you completely for parenting, even if you’ve worked with kids, or have been a nanny, or even cared for a newborn at nights.
+Nothing can prepare you completely for parenting, even if you’ve worked with kids, or have been a nanny or au pair, or even cared for a newborn at nights.
 Not until you become the parent do you then experience what it’s like to be one.

 In other jobs, you can dabble and dip your toe in the industry or intern for a company or start working while in college.
 And while the first day at your “real” job felt overwhelming, you caught on, perhaps within two weeks’ time.